vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Effects.md

 ### Other effects
 - Multi-system inflammatory syndrome in children (MIS-C)
+- 26% of those admitted to ICU from COVID had invasive fungal infections.

 ## Comorbidity
 Severe disease can result in people with diabetes, obesity, chronic breathing difficulty (like asthma), compromised immune system.